MomSayAI/Voyaging/VOL01/laser_spire_fracture_03.md

 Alcor Gold’s hologram blinked out.

-The virtual chamber filled with the sour aftertaste of being played—humiliation settling like smoke, now laced with colder, deeper doubt.
+The virtual chamber carried the sour aftertaste of being played—humiliation settling like smoke, now laced with colder, deeper doubt.
 The FLUX drone wreckage hovered dead center above the round table: cold, metallic evidence.
 But it pointed nowhere near the crude, simple answer Alcor had tried to sell.

 “He’s misdirecting.”
 Preston Bezos broke the silence first.
 Fingers flew across the holo-table, pulling up orbital logs for Alcor’s “Philosopher’s Stone” station.

 “Asset transfer this scale isn’t impulse.
 He’s been waiting.
 This ‘accident’ was the perfect exit window he needed.”